AI Trail Analysis

 - Parking lot at Weverton Road trailhead

-- Harpers Ferry National Historical Park (nearby town)
+- Harpers Ferry National Historical Park (restaurants, restrooms, shops)